 - Weather - The climate in Brunei is a mixture of tropical equatorial and humid subtropical at high altitudes and as a result, there are a big number of rainfalls throughout the year.

 - Airports - Brunei International Airport is considered to be the primary airport in the country as well as the biggest one that operates the greatest number of international flights.

-- Travel Insurance - As it is always recommended to have travel insurance while traveling, no matter the destination the Cayman Islands is not an exception and it is also advisable to check out the national website regularly for updates.
+- Travel Insurance - As it is always recommended to have travel insurance while traveling, no matter the destination, Brunei is not an exception and it is also advisable to check out the national website regularly for updates.

 Brunei Weather Averages (Temperatures)